Franklin-Muhuni/PNW-Automated-Dashboard/README.md

 ![Dashboard IMG](https://i.imgur.com/7CiGpI2.png)
 # Next Steps
 The project is nearly complete, and nearly all relevant data is in use.
 The following tasks remain:
-- Scheduling the script to run automatically at a certain time everyday.
 - Gathering daily historical data to be plotted in the finalized dashboard.